Chapter 28 : Chapter Twenty-Eight - Severus

 “I want you to tell me,” I said, “what you want.
 Whatever it is, I will do it.”

-Avrille hesitated for a moment, then stated matter-of-factly, “I want to go to bed with you.”
-Though her cheeks flushed a pale crimson as she said it, her eyes never left mine, and it was her honest, unblinking gaze that finally nailed down my resolution.
+Avrille hesitated for a moment then stated matter-of-factly, “I want to go to bed with you.”
+Though her cheeks flushed a soft crimson as she said it, her eyes never left mine, and it was her honest, unblinking gaze that finally nailed down my resolution.
 It was her wish, and I was not about to argue with her.